Former Owner of North County Modeling Agency Accused of Negligence in Sexual Assault Case

 Pride said Herold and Koester were longtime friends and worked closely together.

-The civil lawsuit alleges Herold was present at an overnight nude photo where the teen was abused.
+The civil lawsuit alleges Herold was present at an overnight nude photoshoot where the teen was abused.

 NBC 7 Investigates